frli8848/DREAM/README.md

 The DREAM toolbox uses a numerical procedure based on based on the discrete representation (DR) computational concept [[[1]](#1),[[2]](#2)] which is a method based on the general approach of the spatial impulse responses [[[3]](#3),[[4]](#4)].

+The DREAM Toolbox can be used using:
+* Matlab and Octave,
+* Python (experimental).

 ## Features